danvim/COMP4901L/assgn4/Writeup.md

 ![](saved_figures/rabbit_basic_render.jpg)

-Some part of the rabbit should be blocked since the path to light is blocked by other part of the rabbit, aka shadow.
-Transparency and specularity are ignored.
-Distance attenuation is ignored.
+Some part of the rabbit should be blocked since the path to light is blocked by other part of the rabbit, that is, shadows are ignored. z-component of normal along silhouette may not be 0.

 ### 1.4 Photometric stereo